Margaret Kidwell: Honours and awards

 Kidwell was elected fellow of the American Association for the Advancement of Science in 1992.
 In 1993 she was elected fellow of American Academy of Arts and Sciences.
 By 1994 she became a regent professor of Ecology and Evolutionary Biology at University of Arizona.
 She was a recipient of the Key Distinguished Lecture award for the American Genetic Association in 1991.
-She was also elected to the National Academy of Sciences in 1996.
+In 1996, she was the first woman from Arizona to be elected to the United States National Academy of Sciences.